 But I’d alreadie guessed what Luvvie’s answer would be.

 If any man deserved a maggot in his ear, it were that knave Snakes-Purr.

-Her lively godson, Sir John Harington, visited her Court, and later wrote to a friend in a letter dated 9 October.
-He reported that the Queen was ill-attired, eating little, and frowning on her ladies.
+Her lively godson, Sir John Harington, visited her Court.
+He later reported, in a letter dated 9 October, that the Queen was ill-attired, eating little, and frowning on her ladies.
 Despite the fact that any danger from “the city business” (i.e. the Essex rising) was past, she kept a sword by her table.
 She had bursts of temper at ill news, stamping her feet, and thrusting “her rusty sword at times into the arras in great rage.”